mintproject/mic/docs/model_configuration/04-step2.md

 [Skip background explanation](#how-to-perform-this-step)

 In this step, MIC will trace the execution of your component to make sure it captures all its implicit file dependencies and its invocation command.
-First, you will have to make sure your model executed in the environment prepared by MIC, and then you will have to trace its execution.
+First, you will have to make sure your model is being executed in the environment prepared by MIC, and then you will have to trace its execution.

 ### Testing your model in the execution environment prepared by MIC

 The `mic pkg start` command created a blank execution environment that is independent of the installed dependencies of your computer; and mounted the folder you chose.
 In our example, we have a folder with an executable (jar) and an input file (input.txt):

 ![Diagram](figures/folder.png)